 To detect and characterize hot X-ray coronae with present-day X-ray telescopes, the targeted galaxies must fulfill the following three criteria.
 First, the selected spiral galaxies must be massive.
-More massive galaxies are predicted to have more luminous X-ray coronae, thereby facilitating detections with high signal-to-noise ratio.
-Second, relatively relaxed galaxies are required in a clean environment, that is they should not be starburst systems, should not be undergoing an interaction or merger, should not include a signigicant AGN, and should not be located in a rich galaxy cluster.
-Finally,
+More massive galaxies are predicted to have more luminous X-ray coronae, thereby facilitating detections with high signal-to-noise ratios.
+Second, relatively relaxed galaxies are required in a "clean" environment, that is they should not be starburst systems, should not be undergoing an interaction or merger, should not host a significant AGN, and should not be located in a rich galaxy cluster.
+Finally, the radial range of 25 - 100 kpc should fit in the XMM-Newton field-of-view (FOV).
+The galaxies, NGC1961 and NGC6753 fulfill all these criteria.
+They are fairly massive $(M{\star} > 3 \times 10^{11} \,\mathrm{M{\odot}})$, are quiescent, and are located in sufficiently distant poor galaxy groups (Fouque et al. 1992).
+Thus, NGC1961 and NGC6753 are excellent targets to test galaxy formation scenarios.
+Their major physical properties are listed in Table 1.